amandiobm/laravel-cassandra/README.md

 ### MySQL Relations

 If you're using a hybrid Cassandra and SQL setup, you're in luck!
 The model will automatically return a Cassandra- or SQL-relation based on the type of the related model.
-Of course, if you want this functionality to work both ways, your SQL-models will need use the `sonvq\Cassandra\Eloquent\HybridRelations` trait.
+Of course, if you want this functionality to work both ways, your SQL-models will need use the `AmandioMagalhaes\Cassandra\Eloquent\HybridRelations` trait.
 Note that this functionality only works for hasOne, hasMany and belongsTo relations.

 Example SQL-based User model: